.jpg)

 The Vietnamese government is facing mounting challenges in its renewable energy sector.
 A year after announcing the Direct Power Purchase Agreement (DPPA) framework, no implementable projects have materialized.

-Meanwhile, the previously ambitious feed-in tariff (FiT) mechanism for solar and wind has become mired in legal controversy, prompting Prime Minister Pham Minh Chinh to order urgent solutions to avoid widespread fallout that could stall the sector’s growth on July 23.
+Meanwhile, the previously ambitious feed-in tariff (FiT) mechanism for solar and wind has become mired in legal controversy, prompting Prime Minister Pham Minh Chinh to order urgent solutions on July 23 to avoid widespread fallout that could stall the sector’s growth.

 Developers push back against FiT subsidy clawbacks